GOST-UA/lora_device_lib/readme.md

 ![image missing](doc/plantuml/modules.png "LoraDeviceLib Modules")

-LDL is intended to be driven from two tasks - an _iterrupt level task and a _mainloop_ level task.
+LDL is intended to be driven from two tasks - an _iterrupt_ level task and a _mainloop_ level task.

 The _interrupt_ level task signals when IO events occur.
-It runs for a short time and will not block.
+It runs for a short time and never blocks.
 The _interrupt_ level task must *never* be interrupted by the _mainloop_ level task.
-Many systems will drive this from an ISR.

 The _mainloop_ level task drives all other functionility from a single thread of execution.
-There are a small number of critical sections between the _interrupt_ level and _mainloop_ level threads.
-Access to these critical sections is managed through use of atomic write operations in the _mainloop_ thread.
+There are a small number of critical sections between the _interrupt_ level and _mainloop_ level threads - the _mainloop_ level task will always use atomic operations when accessing these sections.

-All _mainloop_ code runs from calls to EventManager.tick().
+All _mainloop_ code runs from calls to EventManager.tick():

-Below is an example of what happens when you call :

 ![image missing](doc/plantuml/event_tick.png "EventManger Tick")